-Identity fraud can often be linked to a data breach incident, a home burglary in which personal information is stolen, or a lost wallet or purse that contains bank account information and credit cards.
-Sometimes victims are completely unaware that their information was targeted by thieves until they see suspicious activity on their credit report, receive calls from a collection agency, or are denied when they apply for a loan or for credit.
+Identity Fraud can often be linked to a data breach incident, a home burglary in which personal information is stolen, or a lost wallet or purse that contains bank account information and credit cards.
+But sometimes victims are completely unaware that their information was targeted by thieves until they see suspicious activity on their credit report, receive calls from a collection agency, or are denied when they apply for a loan or for credit.
 Some examples of identity fraud that can happen to you include:

 Don't panic!
 If you suspect fraud - even if it hasn't yet been confirmed - contact a FraudArmor Resolution Specialist immediately at 1-866-923-0452.